AdobeDocs/journey-optimizer.pt-BR/help/using/rn/e-release-notes.md

 **Gestão de decisões**

-* **Suporte a várias regras na Gestão de decisões** - Agora você pode adicionar até 10 regras de limitação para uma determinada oferta na Gestão de decisões.
+* **Compatibilidade com várias regras na gestão de decisões** – Agora você pode adicionar até 10 regras de limitação para uma determinada oferta na gestão de decisões.
 Isso permite aumentar o nível de controle sobre como as ofertas são enviadas.
 [Saiba mais](../offers/offer-library/add-constraints.md#capping)

 <!--* **Audits** - The **Change log** tab allowing you to see all the changes that have been made to an offer or a decision has been removed.
 Changes related to offers and decisions can now be seen in the **Audits** menu. -->